acsouza2398/pkmncards_scrapper/README.md

 ## Step 3: Test the Search System

-The search system was tested by encoding a query and returning the most similar pokémon to the query.
-The search system uses the cosine similarity to calculate the similarity between the query and the pokémon descriptions.
+The search system was tested by encoding a query and returning the most similar pokémon.
+It uses the cosine similarity to calculate the similarity between the query and the pokémon descriptions.
 The same queries as the first APS weren't able to be reused exactly due to their vagueness.
 They were reconstructed with longer sentences to preserve the meaning, but give better context to the engine.
-The search system was tested with the following queries:
+The following queries were tested:

 - Returns 10 results: "A creature that worships the sun and lives in an active volcano.
 It likes fire and arson."
 - Returns less than 10 results: "A creature that bullies others and prefers to be alone.
 It is very strong and likes to fight and dislikes other people."
 - Returns something not obvious: "Bakes cakes and serves pastries to friends"